 Permission is only needed for the Schofield-Waikane Trail.

-Visit the Hiking on Army Land page for more information.
+Visit the Hiking on Army Installations page for more information.

 The Interactive Customer Evaluation system allows Department of Defense customers to rate products and services provided by Department of Defense offices and facilities worldwide.

 Your comment card ratings are used to improve the products and services available to you.

 Visit https://ice.disa.mil/index.cfm?fa=site&site_id=54 to submit a comment card on U.S. Army Garrison Hawaii's offices and services.